gijsbers/choowm/README.md

 Choowm accepts the following command line options:

-- -i initialwm: This gives the window manager which is to be run immediately on startup, bypassing the dialog selection process once.
+- -i initialwm: This forces the given window manager to be run immediately on startup, bypassing the dialog selection process once.
 Only if this window manager exits is the selection dialog presented.
+- -l: Just print a listing of the available window managers to stdout and exit.
 - -n: No execution.
-This _dryrun_ option only prints the select window manager and then exits.
+This _dryrun_ option only prints the selected window manager and then exits.
 This is used for testing.

 ## Screenshots